getsentry/sentry-php/docs/index.rst

         require_once '/path/to/Raven/library/Raven/Autoloader.php';
         Raven_Autoloader::register();

-For more methods have a look at :ref:`raven-php-advanced-installation`.
+For more methods have a look at :ref:`sentry-php-advanced-installation`.

 Configuration
 -------------